 Although Lonza had suitable concessions for both new power stations and pumped storage facilities, the cost of these large-scale facilities was prohibitive.
 The most pragmatic solution was to develop innovative business models, either forming partnerships with other companies or buying shares in them.
 Around 1948, Lonza acquired a 50% stake in Salanfe SA in the town of Vernayaz in the Valais.
 The partners built a dam to create the Salanfe reservoir which was finished around 1952 and sat at an altitude of 1,925m.
 There was a series of smaller acquisitions at around the same time.

-Although power was increasingly important to Lonza in the early Post-War years, the company also maintained its position in the fertilizer market.
+Although power was increasingly important to Lonza in the early post-war years, the company also maintained its position in the fertilizer market.
+By rationalizing production facilities and expanding its range of fertilizers, Lonza was able to keep pace with the growing demands of agriculture.

 However, the winds of change were again blowing around the world.
 The petrochemical industry started to grow fast in the 1940s.
 At the same time, Lonza found that high levels of carbide production were causing issues.
 These included the practical limits to what could be produced alongside early environmental concerns.
 The petrochemical industry was looking increasingly attractive, while carbide was beginning to look like yesterday‘s technology.